 At the beginning of the year, we had no idea what awaited us: high alert, self-isolation, teleworking, panic and the economic crisis.
 We waited for the spring to come, planned a vacation for May and summer, each of us had their own dream - and then we saw that everything was ready to fall apart in a matter of days.

-How To Make Remote Work More Effective - Tips That Work.
+4 Essential Tips on How to Make Remote Work More Effective

 Nevertheless, life goes on - and it's time to adapt to new realities.
 The format of remote work, previously known only to freelancers, has now come to almost every family.
 Instead of an office, there is a table in the living room or even in the kitchen, a laptop, Zoom and a cup of homemade tea.
 And although now offline work is gradually returning, there is no absolute certainty that the situation will not repeat itself.